Graylog2/documentation/pages/installation/operating_system_packages.rst

 The update basically works like a fresh installation::

   $ sudo rpm -Uvh https://packages.graylog2.org/repo/packages/graylog-2.1-repository_latest.rpm
+  $ sudo yum clean all
   $ sudo yum install graylog-server

+Running ``yum clean all`` is required because YUM might use a stale cache and thus might be unable to find the latest version of the ``graylog-server`` package.

 Manual Repository Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^